johnae/spook/README.md

 ### Additional functions available in the global scope

-These can be used in the notifier:
+These can be used in the notifier and any other code running in the context of spook (like stuff in $HOME/.spook/lib or code in the Spookfile):

 ```moonscript
 getcwd